Conflicts of Interest and Transparency Initiatives

 Protecting Patients, Preserving Integrity, Advancing Health: Accelerating the Implementation of COI Policies in Human Subjects Research

-This report, issued February 2008 by the AAMC and the Association of American Universities, calls on all medical schools and major research universities to develop and implement institutional COI policies within the next two years, and to refine standards for addressing individual financial COIs.
+This report, issued February 2008 by the AAMC and the Association of American Universities, called on all medical schools and major research universities to develop and implement institutional COI policies, and to refine standards for addressing individual financial COIs.

 Conflicts of Interest in Clinical Care